pyeventsourcing/eventsourcing/docs/topics/introduction.rst

 What is an event?
 =================

-The term 'event' is often used in discussions about event sourcing as an abbreviation which refers to a specific kind of event.
-That is to say, it refers to an individual atomic immutable decision originated by the domain model of a software application, an occasion of experience that results in a "stubborn fact".
+The term 'event' is used in discussions about event sourcing more or less as an abbreviation which refers to a very particular kind of event: an individual, atomic, immutable decision originated by the domain model of a software application.

-Of course, the commonsensical notion "event" has a broader meaning.
-Firstly, it includes all other such atomic "actual occasions" of experience that result in all the other stubborn facts that together make up the past.
+The commonsensical notion "event" has a broader meaning.
+Firstly, it includes all the other atomic "actual occasions" of experience that result in all the other stubborn facts which together make up the past.
 Such things importantly do not change.
 They are what they are.
-But the commonsensical meaning includes also inter-related sets of such things, "societies" of actual occasions, enduring objects that experience adventures of change.
+But the commonsensical meaning also includes inter-related sets of such things: "societies" of actual occasions, enduring objects that experience adventures of change.
 For example, the ordinary physical and social objects that we encounter in daily life that are each built up from an on-going history of inter-related decisions.
-In this sense, a software system is also an event, in this broader sense.
+In this sense, a software system is also an event.
 A developer is also an event.
 And so is her cat.

 As Gilles Deleuze wrote in his book on Leibniz when discussing Alfred North Whitehead's modern process philosophy: